 Cannabis cultivation

-Cannabis cultivation involves a structured process that requires detailed knowledge of the plant’s growth cycle and environmental needs.
+The cultivation of cannabis follows a structured process requiring a solid understanding of the plant’s growth cycle and environmental needs.

 ---|---|---|---|